Strategic Events & Campaign Development

 The integrated branding efforts of this unique campaign successfully captured the essence of what makes Donkeysaddle Projects special: the organization’s work is a powerful reminder that mutual aid, art and organizing are incredible tools for liberation.

 Creating the Future We Deserve brought together 12 artists of multiple disciplines to perform and carve a nourishing space for the community to experience the healing power of art.
-The event raised $4,500 for PGDP.
+The event raised $4,500 for GCN.

 The experiential, community-based campaign for Severed activated: